rsta2/circle-docs/docs/getting-started.rst

 	AARCH = 64
 	RASPPI = 3

-64-bit operation is possible on the Raspberry Pi 3 and 4 only.
+64-bit operation is possible on the Raspberry Pi 3, 4 and Zero 2 only.

 Building
 ~~~~~~~~